Microchip-MPLAB-Harmony/reference_apps/apps/pic32mk_mcm_multi_motor/pic32mk_mcm_ multi_motor_foc/readme.md

-# Encoder-based Field Oriented Control for Three Permanant Magnet Synchronous Motors on PIC32MK MCM Multi-Motor Control Platform
+# Encoder-based Field Oriented Control for Three Permanent Magnet Synchronous Motors on PIC32MK MCM Multi-Motor Control Platform
 <h2 align="center"> <a href="https://github.com/Microchip-MPLAB-Harmony/reference_apps/releases/latest/download/pic32mk_mcm_multi_motor_foc.zip"> Download </a> </h2>

 ---

 ## Description:

-The application implements an encoder-based Field Oriented Control (FOC) for up to three Permanant Magnet Synchronous Motors (PMSMs) on PIC32MK MCM multi-motor control platform.
+The application implements an encoder-based Field Oriented Control (FOC) for up to three Permanent Magnet Synchronous Motors (PMSMs) on PIC32MK MCM multi-motor control platform.
 The key features include:
 - Quadrature encoder signal and HALL signal based FOC for each PMSM.
 - Easily configurable PMSM parameters, the number of PMSM to drive, and PWM period.
 - PI gains can be automatically calculated by the SW.